August 5, 2022 by Lazer Brody

 Charlie’s stock question was, “How’re the folks in your hometown, my friend?”

 Some people would answer, “Where we come from, you have to be careful.
 People aren’t so friendly.
+They’re jealous and they gossip a lot.
 They’ll rip you off if they have a chance – they’re out for themselves.”

 “You won’t like Charliesville,” Charlie would tell such people.
 “Sorry to tell you, but you’ll find our folks the same way.
 You’re better off going back to the main highway and in another twenty minutes, you’ll reach Everton…”

 On the other hand, other people would answer Charlie’s stock question with, “The people in our town are really friendly; they’re kind and they care about each other.”
 With a toothy smile, Charley would open the old wooden gate to the town and greet such visitors with a warm welcome.